 - Delegate where possible … and don’t micromanage!

 I’m not going into great detail because it has all been said before.
 This is the reminder list … pin it up in front of you at your place of work and look at it every morning until it becomes second nature.
-You can also get started by looking at these free agendas/schedules templates and examples from HubSpot.

 Do all of these things and you WILL see the difference.